earlfogel/food/README.md

 Pour over pancake and serve.

-Note: for "Original" Pancake House version, melt 3 tbsp butter in pan, then sprinkle with 3 tbsp brown sugar mixed with 1/2 tsp cinnamon, then 1-2 sliced apples, then pour in batter.
+Note: for "Original" Pancake House version, melt 3 tbsp butter in pan, then sprinkle with 3 tbsp brown sugar mixed with 1-2 tsp cinnamon, then 1-2 thinly sliced apples, then pour in batter.
 Bake at 400 F 25-30 minutes.
 Turn upside down to serve.

 ## Cottage Cheese Pancakes